 - Scientific epistemology and methods: How do we get scientific knowledge?

 - Norms and Ethics: What is good science?

 - Communicating Christianly: How shall we share scientific ideas?

 Further detail about the ideas covered in each of these sessions will be provided soon.
 We will also make available videos of each workshop.

-A Prezi show is under development below.
-When it’s ready, it will give a visual tour of some of the big ideas shared in Church Scientific 2018.
+Meanwhile, the Prezi show below gives a visual tour of some of the big ideas shared in Church Scientific 2018.
 If you want to view it full screen, click here.

 The big questions

-Through Church Scientific we intend to address a number of questions, and some of these received a fair amount of attention in the workshops.
-Some of the main themes that emerged were about definitions of “science”, avoiding reductionism, the relationship between faith and knowledge, and the meaning of “objectivity”.
+Through Church Scientific we address a number of big questions about what science is and how it really works.
+Some of the main themes that have emerged so far are about definitions of ‘science’, avoiding reductionism, the relationship between faith and knowledge, and the meaning of ‘objectivity’.
 For more about these, watch this space!